collective/collective.profiler/README.txt

 ============

 collective.profiler is a tool that helps developers to analyze code performance.
-It's patch via an zcml declaration your code in order to give you some performance value.
+It patch code via an zcml declaration.

 There is two directive :